A WARM WELCOME

 2014

 Local hoteliers, the Scally family became the proud proprietors of the hotel.
-Today the hotel is led by the 3rd generation of the family dedicated to the art of hospitality.
+Today the hotel is led by the third generation of a family dedicated to the art of hospitality.

 2016